-Colorectal cancer (colon cancer and rectal cancer) is one of the most common cancers, and according to the American Cancer Society, it is the third leading cause of cancer-related deaths in men and women in the United States.
-And it’s important to get screened now more than ever, with colorectal cancer risk increasing for every generation born since the 1950s, likely a result of increased obesity rates and the decline in the quality of our diet and exercise habits.
+Colorectal cancer (colon cancer and rectal cancer) is one of the most common cancers.
+According to the American Cancer Society, it is the third leading cause of cancer-related deaths in men and women in the United States.
 Each year, about 150,000 Americans are diagnosed with colorectal cancer, and more than 50,000 die from it.
 What’s more, African Americans are disproportionately impacted by this disease: they are 20 percent more likely to get the disease, and 40 percent more likely to die from it.

 But it’s not all bad news.
 We now know that colorectal cancer is highly detectable and preventable thanks to the colonoscopy.
 And the benefits are twofold: Not only does the colonoscopy catch cancer early, which improves prognoses, it also prevents cancer from developing with the removal of polyps.

-Colonoscopies were once more daunting than they are today — patients endured longer preparation, no anesthesia, were admitted to the hospital for the procedure, and responsible for higher out-of-pocket costs.
-The bottom line?
-Colonoscopies got a bad rap.
+Colonoscopies were once more daunting than they are today — patients endured longer preparation, no anesthesia, were admitted to the hospital for the procedure, and were responsible for higher out-of-pocket costs.
+Thanks to those early days, the colonoscopy got a bad rap.

 The Truth About Colorectal Cancer

 There are a lot of misconceptions about colorectal cancer itself, too.
-Let’s debunk a few of the most common myths I’ve heard over the years:
+Let’s debunk a few of the most common myths:

 Truth: In many cases, colorectal cancer can be prevented.
 Colorectal cancer almost always starts with a small growth in the colon called a polyp.
 During a colonoscopy, doctors can remove any polyps they find — stopping colorectal cancer before it even starts.

 Truth: More than 90 percent of all colorectal cancers are found in people who are ages 50 and older.
 The U.S. Preventive Services Task Force updated its guidelines in May 2021 to align with those of the American Cancer Society and now recommends regular colorectal cancer screening for adults age 45 to 75.
 Independence members have $0 cost-sharing for colorectal cancer screening, so discuss getting screened at your next visit with your doctor.
 Keep in mind that some people are at a higher risk for colorectal cancer — such as Black people (who are diagnosed at a younger age) and those who have a family history of colon or rectal cancer — and their doctor may recommend they get screened at an earlier age.
 So, talk to your doctor about your risks, and if you’d be a candidate for earlier screening (especially if you have any of the risk factors mentioned above).

-Myth: It’s better not to get tested for colorectal cancer because it’s deadly anyway.
+- Myth: It’s not worth getting tested for colorectal cancer because it’s difficult to treat anyway.

-Truth: Colorectal cancer is often highly treatable.
-If it’s found and treated early (while it’s small and before it has spread), the five-year survival rate is about 90 percent.
+Truth: Colorectal cancer is often very treatable.
+If it’s found and treated early, the five-year survival rate is about 90 percent.

-In 2015, Independence Blue Cross pledged to help increase colorectal cancer screening rates for its members and associates through the 80% Pledge initiative led by an organization co-founded by the American Cancer Society and Centers for Disease Control and Prevention.
-We have programs designed to remind our members, as well as the network doctors who treat our members, to get a colorectal cancer screening as soon as it’s due:
+As part of our commitment to increasing colorectal cancer screening rates, Independence has programs designed to remind our members — as well as the network doctors who treat our members — to get a colorectal cancer screening as soon as it’s due:

-- For Doctors— Primary care doctors earn incentives from Independence Blue Cross when their patients receive appropriate cancer screenings, such as for colorectal cancer, at the recommended time.
-Independence Blue Cross wants primary care doctors in our network to take responsibility for encouraging their patients to be screened — and on time.
+- For Doctors— Primary care doctors earn incentives from Independence when their patients receive appropriate cancer screenings, such as for colorectal cancer, at the recommended time.
+Independence wants primary care doctors in our network to take responsibility for encouraging their patients to be screened — and on time.